2026 Spark Award FAQ

 Who will be reviewing the applications?

-Following an initial screening for eligibility, applications will be reviewed by a panel of regional and national experts in the applicant’s selected discipline categories.
-The panel will recommend a final roster of awardees to the Miller Foundation Board of Directors each year.
+Following a screening for eligibility, applications will be reviewed by a panel of regional and national visual arts professionals.
+The panel will recommend a final roster of awardees to the Miller Foundation Board of Directors.

 Are there restrictions on how the Spark Award funds are spent?